Vimux/Mainroad/README.md

 [Params]
   subtitle = "Just another site" # Subtitle of your site.
 Used in site header description = "John Doe's Personal blog about everything" # Site description.
-Used in meta description
-  #copyright = "John Doe" # copyright holder, otherwise will use site title
-  opengraph = true # Enable OpenGraph if true twitter_cards = true # Enable Twitter Cards if true readmore = false # Show "Read more" button in list if true
+Used in meta description copyright = "John Doe" # Footer copyright holder, otherwise will use site title opengraph = true # Enable OpenGraph if true twitter_cards = true # Enable Twitter Cards if true readmore = false # Show "Read more" button in list if true